ZhaoxinLi93/Photosynthetic-parameters/README.md

 # Photosynthetic parameter
-Retrieving photosynthetic parameters of phytoplankon in clear to turbid waters based on a machine-learning algorithm.
+*Retrieving photosynthetic parameters of phytoplankon in clear to turbid waters based on a machine-learning algorithm.*

-/nComing soon.
+Coming soon.